Rishi Mahendran Nair

 The College of Lib Arts & Sci

-Rishi’s scholarship seeks to mediate meaningful dialogues between the poetic and the religious, enriching our understanding of the impact religion has on the creation, product, evaluation, and culture of poetry, and the impact that poetry has on the language, practice, and experience of religion in Medieval China.
-His research interests span writing as religious practice, the evolution of Buddhist verse, religiosity in the canonization of poetry, and Sino-Indian comparative studies.
+Rishi’s scholarship and translation work seeks to mediate meaningful dialogues between the poetic and the religious, enriching our understanding of the impact religion has on the creation, product, evaluation, and culture of poetry, and the impact that poetry has on the language, practice, and experience of religion in Medieval China.
+His research particularly emphasizes the assimilation of Buddhist thought, literature, and Sanskrit into Chinese poetry and culture, and the influence of literary tradition on the making of Chinese Buddhism.

 Besides his research, he is a passionate exponent of Indian Classical Music and specializes in the Santoor, a 100-stringed instrument from Kashmir, to which he has dedicated 11 years in counting.